General Information on FINRA’s Eligibility Requirements

 As set forth in Section 12(a) of Schedule A to FINRA By-Laws, the hearing fee is $2,500.
 Applicants must pay this fee to RAD prior to the hearing.

-The Statutory Disqualification Committee (SD Committee), consisting of 10 individuals comprised of eight securities industry members, and two non-industry representatives, meets after the hearing to consider the application.
+The Statutory Disqualification Committee (SD Committee), which includes current or former members of the NAC or SD Committee, or former FINRA Directors or Governors, meets after the hearing to consider the application.
 The SD Committee presents a recommended decision to the NAC for approval.
-The NAC decision is the final decision on behalf of FINRA, unless FINRA Board of Governors calls the matter for review.
+The NAC decision is the final decision on behalf of FINRA, unless FINRA’s Board of Governors calls the matter for review.
 The critical inquiry in every case is the same: whether the admission of the disqualified person or member would be inconsistent with the public interest and the overriding regulatory goal to ensure the protection of investors.

 The Eligibility Proceedings process may be accelerated in certain, appropriate cases when Member Regulation and the applicant member firm agree to the terms and conditions that would govern a disqualified person's or member's association.
 In these cases, a hearing would not be conducted and the period of the NAC's review could be significantly reduced (see Rule 9523).